-\begin{itemize}[leftmargin=*,nosep] \item \textbf{Purpose:} To engineer the agent's environment (the AEE), enable agents to retain memory and learn over time (ATLE), and build the agent-native toolchains they need to operate effectively (ATIE). \item \textbf{Actors:} The fundamental shift is in the actor itself.
+\textbf{Purpose.} To engineer the agent's environment (the AEE), enable agents to retain memory and learn over time (ATLE), and build the agent-native toolchains they need to operate effectively (ATIE).

+\textbf{Actors.} The fundamental shift is in the actor itself.
 For decades, SE has been optimized for the human developer.
 In an agent-centric world, the primary actor is \textbf{computational}.
 The human engineer's role evolves into that of a strategist, mentor, and conductor, serving as the ultimate arbiter of value and the indispensable conduit for tacit, ``tribal'' knowledge.
-The ultimate goal is not agents that are perfect out of the box but ones that can learn and ramp up first. \item \textbf{Workbenches:} This work is fundamentally about architecting the \textbf{Agent Execution Environment (AEE)}. \item \textbf{Core Concepts:} \begin{itemize} \item \textbf{Persistent Memory (ATLE):} Agents are embedded with long-term memory of project history and decision logs, allowing them to maintain continuity across tasks without the coach repeatedly supplying the same guidance. \item \textbf{Agent-First Code Practices (ATLE):} With the agent as the primary actor, long-standing process principles must be re-evaluated.
-For instance, the \textbf{``Don't Repeat Yourself'' (DRY)} principle is often reversed.
-Code cloning, a source of maintenance debt for humans, can become a viable strategy for an agent, as it simplifies its reasoning process while the downside (updating all instances) is trivial.
-This theoretical shift is supported by industry observations, such as the GitClear report noting sharp increases in code duplication on GitHub since the emergence of co-pilot.
+The ultimate goal is not agents that are perfect out of the box but ones that can learn and ramp up first.